Magic-Deck/ponyshow/README.md

 ![Screenshot](https://monosnap.com/file/ALl3i8lgPtuH1UQz1sgZesR1F7pSFa.png)

-> Note: This project is in active development and will change (or break).
-Consider it alpha / beta.
+> Note: This project is the command line tool and core rendering logic.
+The native desktop app (shown above) is in active development and not available for download yet.
+Consider this project alpha / beta.. it will break.

 Ponyshow is an app for turning your markdown files into beautiful presentations.
 It's a simpler, faster way to create, view and share high quality presentations.